clburlison/clburlison.com/content/post/2023-07-15-git-commit-template.md

 {{< figure src="/images/2023-07-15/example_commits.png" alt="Github screenshot of example commit messages" title="Example commit messages" align=center height=700 >}}

-On review, it is clear what each commit is changed.
+On review, it is clear what each commit has changed.
 After multiple weeks, I can go back and find exactly where specific changes occurred, and this same concept has applied to projects that I have not touched in years.

 ## My template